Vladimir Vujasinović

 Vladimir Vujasinović (Владимир Вујасиновић; /sh/; born 14 August 1973) is a Serbian professional water polo head coach and former player.
-He currently serves as head coach of VK Novi Beograd.
+He currently serves as head coach of the Serbian national team.

 During his playing career, he won two Olympic bronze medals (FR Yugoslavia team at 2000 Olympics and Serbia team at 2008 Olympics), an Olympic silver medal (Serbia and Montenegro team at 2004 Olympics), and numerous other titles.
 He has been named best water polo player in the world several times.
 In 2003 he was pronounced the best athlete of Serbia and Montenegro, and in 2005 the Olympic Committee of Serbia and Montenegro declared him to be the best sportsman.
 Vujasinović has played 341 matches for his country and scored 391 times.
 In 2011, his then club VK Partizan won the National Championship and National Cup of Serbia, LEN Euroleague (his fourth overall), LEN Super Cup (his third overall), Eurointer League and Tom Hoad Cup.

 Early life

-Vujasinović was born on 14 August 1973 in Rijeka, SFR Yugoslavia (modern Croatia), to ethnic Serb parents hailing from Ivoševci village near Knin.
+Vladimir Vujasinović was born on 14 August 1973 in Rijeka, SFR Yugoslavia (modern Croatia), to ethnic Serb parents hailing from Ivoševci village near Knin.
 He grew up in Istria.

-Career

-As player
+Playing career

 Vujasinović debuted for the national team in Kotor scoring his first goal against France in an 18–3 win.
 He was 17 years, three months and 22 days old.
 From 1995. he was a permanent member of the national team, and a captain since 2003.
 During this period, Vladimir only missed the 1999 European championship after a doping scandal after the Italian Cup semi-final.
 In numerous surveys, he was elected as the world's best water polo player on the grounds that he can play equally well in all positions for the team.
 Forerunner of all-round player, he was a member of all possible ideal setups.
 He retired from the national team in 2008.
 Vujasinović is considered to be one of the best players in the history of world water polo.
 He played for Croatian Primorje, Serbian VK Crvena zvezda, Spanish Barcelona, Italian A.S.
 Roma Pallanuoto, Serbian VK Partizan, Italian Pro Recco, Brazilian Fluminense.
 In summer 2007 he played with Maltese side Neptunes WPSC and helped them retain the Maltese First Division.
 He was named Most Valuable Player at the 2001 European Championship in Budapest, Hungary.
 Vujasinović won European Champions League several times with Italian Pro Recco (year 2007 and 2008) and Serbian VK Partizan.
 He rejoined Partizan Belgrade for the 2008/9 season.
 He won the Malta Waterpolo Summer League title with Neptunes Emirates (St. Julians, Malta) in August 2010.

-As coach

-Vladimir Vujasinović named as assistant coach of Serbian national team in 2012.
-With national team, he won 2016 Olympic Games, 2015 World Championship, two European Championships: 2014, 2016 and four World League: 2013, 2014, 2015, 2016.
-In 1 year and less than 2 months the Serbian National team had won the four biggest titles in Waterpolo in a row, a feat nobody before him did.